Dhruvupadhyay/Nodejs-Chat-App/README.md

 # Nodejs-Chat
-Hey! to run this web simple go to this project directory and then server and then run server.js /Server server.js it will run on localhost:3000
+Hey! to run this web app just go to this project directory/server and then run server.js /Server server.js it will run on localhost:3000